victor-zorro/videotools/README.md

 # videotools
 A set of windows 10 mediaserver tools for the advanced videoartist

+**Warning, this is testing only, use at your own risk.
+And not just before shows or in live environement!**

 We use a lot of different media servers, but we always encounter the same issues.
 Like disable windows update, autostart Resolume Arena, or not when you try to solve something.
 I bundled  a set of video tools in a node-red patch and some batch scripts to make life  as a visual artist or video tech easier.
 This is the first test version.
 I assume some basic knoledge of computers/windows and of node-red.
 There are plenty of tutorials online about the latter.,  If you do not know what a powershell is this is probably not (yet) for you.

 **Instructions:**